sumandeb003/GraphGPS4HT/README.md

     - Calls `set_dataset_info(datasets)`: Configures global parameters like input dimension (`dim_in`), output dimension (`dim_out`), and the number of dataset splits
   - `create_loader(datasets)`: This function is called after `create_dataset()` and uses its output `datasets` (List of datasets for training, validation, and testing).
 It creates `DataLoader` instances for each dataset split (training, validation, test) using `DataLoader` from PyTorch and `Batch.collate()` from DeepSNAP.

+3.  **`loader_pyg.py` should be used instead of `loader.py` for adding new or custom datasets as it employs a more modular approach for dataset loading, utilizing a registration system that allows for the easy addition of new datasets.**
-3. In a Graph Neural Network (GNN), different types of layers play specific roles in processing graph-structured data.
+4. In a Graph Neural Network (GNN), different types of layers play specific roles in processing graph-structured data.
 Let's go through each of the mentioned layers — `GRAPH_CONV`, `GRAPH_POOL`, `GRAPH_READOUT`, and the output layer (a linear transformation)—and explain their functions using example graphs.

 **`GRAPH_CONV` (Graph Convolution Layer)**